 Whip the butter

-• In your stand mixer whip at high speed the softened butter with the remaining sugar until fluffy, about 5 minutes.
+• In your stand mixer, whip at high speed the softened butter with the remaining 5 ounces of sugar until fluffy, about 5 minutes.
 Add 1 egg yolk at a time to the mixer until all is incorporated.

 Mix the cake batter